-- able and appropriate measures by the State - - (a) to secure adequate housing; and - (b) to obtain equitable access to land. - (2) Everyone has the rights not to be evicted from home, or have their home demolished - - (a) arbitrarily; and - (b) without an order from a Court made after considering the circumstances under which such home is occupied, the duration of the occupation and the availability of suitable alternative accommodation.
+- (a) to secure adequate housing; and

+- (b) to obtain equitable access to land.

+- (2) Everyone has the rights not to be evicted from home, or have their home demolished -

+- (a) arbitrarily; and

+- (b) without an order from a court made after considering the circumstances under which such home is occupied, the duration of the occupation and the availability of suitable alternative accomodation.